AksharaaSharmaa/Library_Recommendation_System/README.md

 </div>

-Secure user management with authentication and profiles, personal library storage for your book collections, community data management for discussion posts and interactions, and **video metadata storage** for generated content.
+Secure user management with authentication and profiles, personal library storage for your book collections, community data management for discussion posts and interactions, **audiovisual content metadata storage** for generated videos and audio files, and **voice preference tracking** for personalized narration settings.

 ---